Auctions

 3) Time is on your side as whisky only matures in the cask.
 The more mature it gets, the more valuable it becomes.

-5) Complete transparency – Cask Trade buy each cask first and all the paperwork, location and health of the cask is verified before it ever makes it onto the stock list.
+4) Complete transparency – Cask Trade own every cask it sells and hold all the essential paperwork.
+The location and health of the cask is verified before it makes it onto the stock list.

-6) Trusted marketplace – Buyers can take Cask Trade’s WOWGR number, go to the warehouse and confirm the cask exists.
+5) Trusted marketplace – Buyers can take Cask Trade’s WOWGR number, go to the warehouse and confirm the cask exists.
 Bonded warehouses check-in each cask and perform a ‘dip’ test to measure the level of alcohol.
-Every year, they are required to report to HMRC how many casks they have and the levels of alcohol.
+Every year, the business is required to report to HMRC how many casks it has and the levels of alcohol.
 Casks cannot be faked or fabricated.

 NOTES: